 Uses of Spruce Oil

-Native Americans used to concoct their own ointment, salves, and lotion with spruce, honey, and alum to treat skin problems, such as boils, burns, skin inflammation, sores, and wounds.
-They also chewed the balsam of spruce as a chewing gum and spread it as caulking or glue.
+Native Americans used to concoct their own ointment, salves and lotion with spruce, honey and alum to treat skin problems such as boils, burns, skin inflammation, sores and wounds.
+They also used the balsam of spruce as a chewing gum and spread it as caulking or glue.
 They even ate the inner bark and shoots of the tree.

 For pet care, combine spruce oil with cedarwood oil.
 Apply it on your pet's coat, use in bath preparations, or use as a spray to get rid of fleas and ticks.2